 Another week of Premier League darts produced another round of upsets in a tournament that is becoming increasingly hard to call.
 At least we returned to normality to an extent as Michael Van Gerwen won his first game for three weeks while Michael Smith also enjoyed a much needed victory.

 For week seven, we make our first trip overseas as we head to the Mercedes Benz Arena in Berlin so let’s quickly update the outright markets before checking on what Thursday has in store.

 That win for MVG cements his place as clear favourite to win the Premier League darts title for 2019.
-The Flying Dutchman is back on top of the table and can be picked up at 1/2 with most bookies including 888Sport and SportingBet.
+The Flying Dutchman is back on top of the table and can be picked up at 1/2 with most bookies including SportingBet.
 Joining MVG on nine points is Rob Cross who despatched Raymond Van Barneveld last time out and is at 7/1 across the board including William Hill and 10Bet.